antrea-io/antrea/docs/antrea-network-policy.md

 The [second example](#acnp-with-clustergroup-reference) policy contains a single rule, which allows matched traffic on multiple TCP ports (8000 through 9000 included, plus 6379) from all network endpoints selected by the "test-cg-with-frontend-selector" ClusterGroup.
-The [third example](#acnp-for-pod-level-isolation-in-namespaces) policy contains a single rule, which drops all ingress traffic towards any Pod in Namespaces that has label `app` set to `no-network-access-required`.
+The [third example](#acnp-for-complete-pod-isolation-in-selected-namespaces) policy contains a single rule, which drops all ingress traffic towards any Pod in Namespaces that have label `app` set to `no-network-access-required`.
 Note that an empty `From` in the ingress rule means that this rule matches all ingress sources.
 **Note**: The order in which the ingress rules are specified matters, i.e., rules will